vitaliihonta/landing/mdoc/input/workflows-activities.md

 A few important notes:
 1. *workflowClient.newWorkflowStub[YoutubePullWorkflow]\(workflowOptions\)* returns an instance of *ZWorkflowStub.Of[YoutubePullWorkflow]*. *ZIO Temporal* provides you with a typed wrapper/stub to execute workflows.
     - Scheduling *Workflow Execution* requires network communication with the *Temporal Server*.
-Therefore, *Workflow Execution* arguments must be serialized and transferred over the network
+Therefore, *Workflow Execution* arguments must be serialized and transferred over the network.
     - Therefore, it's required to wrap the workflow method invocation into the *ZWorkflowStub.start* method.
     - *ZWorkflowStub.start* checks your code at compile-time.
 For instance, it ensures you invoke the correct method (the one with *@workflowMethod* annotation).
 The method invocation is then transformed into a remote call using low-level Java SDK primitives.
 2. *ZWorkflowStub.start* doesn't wait for the *Workflow* to be executed: